camaraproject/NetworkSliceBooking/documentation/API_documentation/NSB_User_Story.md

 **API Consumers:**

 Enterprises Developer.
 Eg: TV Station Developer
-1. TV Stations usually have grand TV Live Streaming Business.
-They need Slice Assurance Services to assure that they have dedicated network resources for their streaming.
-2. TV Stations APP developer call Slice Assurance Services provided by Telecom NaaS Platform/Aggregator Platform directly.
-And developer make it "Streaming Assurance" function on the APP.
+TV Stations APP developer call Network Slice Booking API provided by Telecom NaaS Platform/Aggregator Platform directly to order network slice resources for the TV station.
+It provide a resource foundation for the "Streaming Assurance" function on the APP

-**API End Users:**

-Enterprise.
-Eg: TV Station
-1. Live Video Streaming Team One have a Live Streaming Task.
-Team One order the "Streaming Assurance" Service on TV Stations APP.
-2. Operator provide slice service on given the given date and area.